The Copper Mark Standard Setting Procedure defines the process by which standards are developed and revised.

 - The secondary purpose of this revision is to include in the CoC Standard the remaining principal covered metals of molybdenum, nickel, and zinc.

 The Terms of Reference for the revision are available here.
-More information including the draft revised standard will be available on this page for public consultation in due course.

 We welcome your feedback!
 With questions or comments about the Terms of Reference, please contact info@coppermark.org.